moq-wg/moq-transport/draft-ietf-moq-transport.md

 Every Track has a single 'Object Forwarding Preference' and publishers MUST NOT mix different forwarding preferences within a single track.
-If a subscriber receives different forward prefernces for a track, it SHOULD close the session with an error of 'Protocol Violation'.
+If a subscriber receives different forwarding preferences for a track, it SHOULD close the session with an error of 'Protocol Violation'.

 **Object Stream Message**